platformsh/platformsh-docs/docs/src/gettingstarted/developing/local-development/build-locally.md

 {{< /codetabs >}}

-   Applications written in Node.js, Go and Java can be configured to listen on a port locally, so you only need to execute the program directly.
+   Applications written in Node.js, Go, and Java can be configured to listen on a port locally, so you only need to execute the program directly.

 1. **Cleanup**